 There are all kinds of reasons why you might want to get in touch with your insurance company, like:

 - To make sure your medication is covered;

 - To find out why you got a bill; or

 - To confirm that your health care provider is in your network.
 (More on this later.)

 Communicating with your insurance company may not be the most enjoyable thing you do today (in fact we hope it’s not), but knowing how to take care of business when it comes to health insurance will be good for your health and your wallet.
 Here are four tips to make it easier.

 It seems simple, but sometimes just getting a real person on the line is the hardest part.
 The best time to call your insurance company is probably early morning because 11am to 3pm are their busiest hours.

-- If you don’t mind getting up early on a weekend, Saturday mornings are a good time to get through with less wait time.
+- Saturday mornings are a good time to get through with less wait time.